boxbilling/docs/en/reference/introduction.rst

 * Easy server setup: provide IP, server type, username / password combination and everything else such as account creation will be done automatically.
 * Server access roles: BoxBilling will work perfectly no matter if you have root access or just a reseller account.
 * Disk space, bandwidth, additional features and function can be fully customized for each hosting plan.
-* Full integration and automation is available with BoxBilling extensions, such as cPanel, Plesk, Directadmin and others.
+* Full integration and automation is available with BoxBilling extensions, such as cPanel, Plesk, DirectAdmin and others.
 * Even if your hosting control panel is not supported you can use BoxBilling to track your orders and clients, just processes account creations / terminations on your server side manually.

 Licensing